You’re a human tuning fork: You can pick up on how someone feels before they even realize they’re feeling that way.

 7. You build people up — you encourage and inspire them to be their very best.

 To you, so many people are diamonds in the rough who just need a little polishing.
 You see right through all the rough edges and tough exteriors to the good-hearted person inside.

 When someone is having a bad day, you can sense that, too, and you know just what to say to make them feel better.
 Are they sad?
 A hug, a warm cup of coffee or tea, and a listening ear do wonders.
 Are they anxious or worried?
 Take them out for a day of silliness — dance in the rain or create a scavenger hunt.
 Are they nervous?
 Kindly remind them of all the potential they possess.

 Nobody sees the best in people like a highly sensitive person.
 And as one, you are uniquely equipped to encourage and inspire people to be their very best.

-8. You have a built-in BS Detector — if someone is lying, we can detect it almost immediately.
+8. You have a built-in BS detector.
+If someone is lying, you can detect it almost immediately.

 Unfortunately, not everyone is a good person at heart.
 Most HSPs have had unfortunate brushes with narcissists and psychopaths, who like to prey on their kindnesses and giving nature.

 But when it comes to highly sensitive people, the old saying is true: “Once bitten, twice shy.”
 We don’t forget old traumas easily, but with that comes a heightened awareness of what to look out for.
 If someone is lying, manipulative, or unsavory, we can often detect it almost immediately.

 We’ll give anyone a chance, but if someone starts ringing the danger bells in our head, we’re hitting the road.
 Catching them in a lie (or worse, two!), a whiff of self-centeredness or cruelty, or a narcissistic lack of empathy: These are enough to raise the alarm bells for many HSPs.
 Not to mention, we usually figure it out far faster than the average person.

 9. You make the world a better place.